 Facebook recently changed its name to ‘Meta’ to keep its branding synonyms with Metaverse, which is not yet in the real world.
 Meta has now become a part of our lives.
-Facebook INC, the parent company as it was called formally, Instagram, WhatsApp messenger and Oculus- a virtual reality company are all now called the Meta platform INC.
+Facebook INC, the parent company as it was called formally, Instagram, WhatsApp messenger and Oculus– a virtual reality company- are now called the Meta platform INC.

 Now, moving on to know how Facebook and Instagram are about to create a marketplace for NFT.

 What are NFTs?